Boyle-Lab/Boyle-Lab.github.io/_posts/2021/2021-06-11-Cas9_Enrichment.md

 - Papers
 ---

 Our method to enrich for MEIs using nanopore sequencing is published in Nature Communications!
+This study combines Cas9-targeted enrichment with nanopore sequencing to capture active mobile-element insertions in their full genomic context.
+The approach produces strong enrichment across multiple MEI classes and uncovers insertions in repetitive regions that standard long-read pipelines missed.
+Congratulations to Torrin and Weichen on leading this work!